RGraham006/ENG1Assessment2/README.md

 - `CustomerManager` - it creates the scenario of what recipe orders are requested by customers.
 It interacts with RecipeStations to know when recipes are completed.
 - `FoodTextureManager` - this shares textures between ingredients and recipes of the same type.

+#### Powerups

+- `Powerup` - this applies several different powerups to the chef, including chef speed up, prep speed up, doubled money, additional reputation point and reset customer wait time.
+- `PowerupManager` - this creates all the powerups and is the method to interact with each powerup.

 #### Chef